CAST-genomics/haptools/docs/api/examples.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 You can obtain the ancestry of a list of variants directly from a ``.bp`` file using the :ref:`data API <api-data>`.

-This example demonstrates how to create a ``.hanc`` per-site ancestry file as described in `the admix-simu documentation <https://github.com/williamslab/admix-simu/tree/master?tab=readme-ov-file#per-site-ancestry-values>`_.
+This example demonstrates how to create a ``.hanc`` per-site ancestry file as described in `the admix-simu documentation <https://github.com/williamslab/admix-simu/tree/master?tab=readme-ov-file#per-site-ancestry-values>`_:

+.. include:: ../../tests/data/simple.hanc
+  :literal:

 .. code-block:: python